The City of Foley loves its young-at-heart senior citizens!

 Beginner Classes at 11:45 a.m.

 Intermediate Classes at 1:15 p.m.

-No charge for this fun-loving, high-energy class.
+The cost is $2 for this fun-loving, high-energy class.

 Square Dancing with Patty Ping on Wednesdays at 2:30 p.m.